openai/chatgpt-retrieval-plugin/README.md

 9. Run the API locally: `poetry run start`
 10. Access the API documentation at `http://0.0.0.0:8000/docs` and test the API endpoints (make sure to add your bearer token).

+### Testing in ChatGPT

+To test a locally hosted plugin in ChatGPT, follow these steps:

+1. Run the API on localhost: `poetry run dev`
+2. Follow the instructions in the [Testing a Localhost Plugin in ChatGPT](#testing-a-localhost-plugin-in-chatgpt) section of the README.

 For more detailed information on setting up, developing, and deploying the ChatGPT Retrieval Plugin, refer to the full Development section below.